 - An advance healthcare directive (or living will) documents how you would like your body to be dealt with if you lose the capacity to make those decisions yourself.

 The documents you choose to draw up will depend on your situation, and the responsibilities you wish to entrust to others.
-You should seek legal advice to discuss and clarify the documents and appointments appropriate for your circumstances.
+You should to discuss and clarify the documents and appointments appropriate for your circumstances.

 Keep records of all your personal details